DanEdens/Resume/resume.md

 - Operated an Office Remotely in Little Elm,Tx for 3.5 years
 - Developed website's for delivering sensor data to the Client.
 - Responsible for managing projects consisting of:
-- Data collection, Server Management, Website development,
+    - Data collection, Server Management, Website development
-- Risk mitigation, and Compliance Documentation
+    - Risk mitigation, Compliance Documentation,

 <!-- • Certifications: